qucontrol/krotov/docs/06_introduction.rst

 efficient (compiled) language.
-Our Python implementation of Krotov's method puts an emphasis on clarity, and the documentation provides detailed explanations of all necessary concepts, especially the correct time discretization, see Appendix :ref:`TODO`, and the possibility to parallelize the optimization.
+Our Python implementation of Krotov's method puts an emphasis on clarity, and the documentation provides detailed explanations of all necessary concepts, especially the correct :ref:`TimeDiscretization` and the possibility to parallelize the optimization.
 Thus, the :mod:`krotov` package can serve as a reference implementation, leveraging Python's reputation as "executable pseudocode", and as a foundation against which to test other implementations.

 .. _QuTiP library: http://qutip.org